PrefectHQ/prefect-great-expectations/README.md

 ## Welcome!

-Prefect Collection containing integrations for interacting with Great Expectations
+Prefect integration for interacting with Great Expectations.

+[Great Expectations](https://greatexpectations.io/gx-oss) is a Python library for data quality.
+It provides a framework to validate your state of data.

 ## Getting Started